Drunk Elephant Shaba Complex Eye Serum

 - Weight 0.5 oz.

-The 18 Best Eye Creams of 2022 for Wrinkles and Dark Circles
+The 18 Best Anti-Aging Eye Creams of 2023 for Wrinkles, Fine Lines, & Dark Circles

 I Tried Dr. Dennis Gross’ Eye Serum and It Smoothed My Under-Eye Skin in 3 Weeks